Travel and Testing

 - Travelers entering Mexico by land from Belize, Guatemala, or the United States may be denied admission if the purpose of their visit is considered non-essential (SRE Announcement).
 Travelers should carry evidence of the essential nature of their visit and evidence of their resident status in Mexico, if applicable.

-- A negative COVID-19 test is not required for entry to Mexico.
+- A negative COVID-19 test (PCR and/or serology) is not required for entry.

-- Are health screening procedures in place at airports and other ports of entry?
-[Yes]
+- Health screening procedures in place at airports and other ports of entry.

 - Passengers and aircrew members arriving at Mexican airports may be subject to health screenings including temperature checks.
 Those exhibiting symptoms may be subject to additional health screening and/or quarantine.